Railways delivered over 15K MT of liquid Oxygen across the country

-New Delhi, May 23 (IANS) Indian Railways has delivered more than 15,284 Metric Tonnes (MT) of Liquid Medical Oxygen (LMO) in more than 936 tankers to various states across the country.
+New Delhi: Indian Railways has delivered more than 15,284 Metric Tonnes (MT) of Liquid Medical Oxygen (LMO) in more than 936 tankers to various states across the country.

 About 234 Oxygen Expresses have completed their journey so far and brought relief to various states.